 Each year, an estimated 37,000 people die in car accidents.
 An additional 2.35 million sustain injuries.
 While some accidents are truly unavoidable, a large number occur through another driver’s negligence, leading to personal injury claims.
 In many instances, the question “Can someone sue you for a car accident?” arises.
-The following information serves to help explain the processes associated with car accident lawsuits.
+The following information provided by the personal injury attorneys at Gordon & Gordon serves to help explain the processes associated with car accident lawsuits.

-Regarding car accidents, people usually end up suing for negligence.
-Negligence is often the basis of a personal injury claim.
+Regarding car accidents, people usually end up suing for negligence, which is the basis of a personal injury claim.
 This means that a failure to exercise a reasonable level of care considering the specific circumstances occurred.
 This is typically what people need to determine when asking “can someone sue me for a car accident?”

 For example, negligence means Driver 1 fails to use reasonable care, causing Driver 2 harm.
 Driver 2 can then file a lawsuit alleging Driver 1’s negligence.
 Examples of legal grounds for negligence include failure to comply with driving laws, texting while driving, and failure to keep a safe distance.